School education programmes

 The Enviroschools Programme supports and empowers children and young people to plan, design and implement sustainability actions that are important to them and their communities.

-It provides relevant life contexts for learners to be connected with their environment and their communities, and how to be actively involved in social, cultural, economic and environmental change.
-The programme is guided by Māori perspectives, and respect for the diversity of people and cultures is actively celebrated.
+It provides relevant life contexts for learners to be connected with their environment and their communities, and teaches them how to be actively involved in social, cultural, economic and environmental change.
+The programme is guided by Māori perspectives; and respect for the diversity of people and cultures is actively celebrated.
 Read the latest outcomes of this programme in the summaries below.

 Paper4Trees is a waste minimisation and tree planting programme for New Zealand schools and preschools.